 By painting a clear demographic picture and providing deeper analysis of customer behavior, businesses can plan and invest smarter, and avoid relying on outdated and static data sets.

-Want to learn more about the power of Mobile Data?Register for our upcoming webinar with Vodafone!
+Want to learn more about the power of Mobile Data?Watch our recent webinar!

 App Data: Filling In the Gaps for an Holistic Neighborhood Picture

 GPS pings are far from the only form of mobile data.
 Deriving data from mobile app usage has become big business.
 With 2.8 million apps in the Google Play Store and 2.2 million available in the Apple App Store, app revenue and usage is only expected to grow in the coming years.
 Some apps generate and sell usage data in a way that is separate from normal app usage.
 Others, such as review and ‘check-in’ apps, generate valuable data in their standard usage.

 The above map fills in the blanks of a more holistic picture of Brooklyn’s Williamsburg neighborhood, and the demographic transitions it has faced, by using Foursquare check-in data.
 Working alongside public taxi cab data, this data can inform investment decisions, affordable housing designations for city departments, and targeted marketing in the area.

 As highlighted in last week’s blog post, mobile data is also helping geospatial analysts to update some of the tools and techniques traditionally found in their technical tool box.